SCOPE OF THIS CHAPTER

 4. A Model of Reflective Practice

-Reflective Supervision should be offered on a regular basis in the context of a collaborative relationship, providing opportunities for the individuals involved to reflect on hands on work and provide an opportunity to gain an in-depth understanding of a situation, become more aware of their own reactions and responses to the service user, how they intervened and the consequences of their intervention.
+Reflective Supervision should be offered on a regular basis in the context of a collaborative relationship, providing opportunities for the individuals involved to reflect on hands on work and provide an opportunity to gain an in-depth understanding of a situation, become more aware of their own reactions and responses to the child/young person and their families, how they intervened and the consequences of their intervention.

 This relationship based reflection provides opportunities for ongoing professional self -evaluation.
-The relationship models that of the social worker with the service user (one which promotes partnership working, and uses motivational interviewing techniques).
+The relationship models that of the social worker with the child/young person (one which promotes partnership working, and uses motivational interviewing techniques).
 It aims to create a culture of intellectual enquiry, to promote empathy and support long term professional development.

 Sessions incorporate discussion about intervention goals, the process of service delivery, values, reactions and emotions, identification and analysis of pertinent knowledge, risk assessment, use of self and exploration of healthy scepticism.